slightlynybbled/bootypic/readme.rst

 series processors.
 This bootloader does NOT use interrupts, so your default compilation steps should work with only *minor* changes to the linker script.

+The communications protocol is described in the comm-protocol.rst document.

 ========================
 Supported Devices
 ========================